 Kam Kasravi and Connie Dewitt own this particularly impressive shipping container home.
 The home was designed by Modulus using four high cube shipping containers.

-The containers were pre-fabricated off-site then delivered to California before they were re-assembled.
-The very top floor has nine skylights fitted into the roof which provides huge amounts of natural light.
+The containers were prefabricated offsite, then delivered to California before they were reassembled.
+The very top floor has nine skylights installed in the roof, which provides huge amounts of natural light.

 © Norcal Construction